Azure-Samples/azure-spring-boot-samples/servicebus/azure-spring-cloud-starter-servicebus/servicebus-integration/README.md

    and update topic name and subscription in [TopicReceiveController.java][topic-receive-controller] and [TopicSendController.java][topic-send-controller].

+> **NOTE:** When the `ServiceBusMessageHeaders.SESSION_ID` is set in the message headers, and a different `ServiceBusMessageHeaders.PARTITION_KEY` (or `AzureHeaders.PARTITION_KEY`) header is also set,
+> the value of the session id will eventually be used to overwrite the value of the partition key.

 1. Run the `mvn spring-boot:run` in the root of the code sample to get the app running.